manjunath3divakar/arm-systemready/docs/ethtool_test_guide.md

    If the gateway ping is successful, the script pings `www.arm.com` to confirm DNS resolution and routing. `wget` and `curl` are used to verify HTTPS connectivity to `https://www.arm.com`.

 10. **Iteration and completion**
    After testing an interface, it is brought down, and the script proceeds to the next one.
-Once all interfaces are tested, the script exits by printing a detailed summary restoring the original state of all interfaces.
+Once all interfaces are tested, the script exits by printing a detailed summary and restoring the original state of all interfaces.

 ---